mobiliabrus/tourbook/docs/6-tour.md

 <a-hotel name="Sarikantang Resort & Spa, Koh Phangan - SHA Plus" date="2017-1-12" nights="5"></a-hotel>

+Koh Phangan.
+I'm still only in the bangklow.
+Every time I woke up, I think I'm going to screw up my courage.
+When I was home after my first tour, it was worse.
+I'd wake up, and there'd be nothing.
+I believed I will lose my weight util I was getting back into the tour.
+When I was here, I wantted be there.
+When I was there, all I could think of was getting next I was here a week now.
+Waiting a miracle... get softer.

 ## BANGKOK

 <a-flight flight="FD3240" departure="URT" destination="DMK" departure-time="2017-01-17 13:20" arrive-time="2017-01-17 14:35"></a-flight>